sowm999/martechupdates/README.md

 # martechupdates
-test page for spurpunk updates
+Test page for spurpunk updates
+The Discord channel will contain the link to this webpage.
+Connected to GA
+Will be observed after distributed with the team.